🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 What is ESG greenwashing?

-ESG greenwashing is the practice of using marketing tactics to exaggerate sustainability efforts in order to attract customers, employees, investors, or positive media attention.
+ESG greenwashing is the practice of using marketing tactics to exaggerate an organization’s environmental, social, or governance efforts in order to attract customers, employees, investors, or positive media attention.

 What are the three most common kinds of greenwashing?

-Three common types of greenwashing are the use of environmental imagery, misleading labels and language, and hidden tradeoffs where the company emphasizes one sustainable aspect of a product but they also engage in environmentally damaging practices.
+Three common types of greenwashing are the use of environmental imagery, misleading labels and language, and hidden tradeoffs where the company emphasizes one sustainable aspect of a product — while still engaging in environmentally damaging practices.

 Photo credit: iStock/fizkes